SonaliPardeshi/200244520100/day-3.md

 ***Command for Remote login***

 General command

        ssh username@ip-address
-         after this enter and provide password, you can login
+- After this enter and provide password, you can login.

 - But this method of username-password pair increases the chances of **Brute Forcce Attack** (anyone can pass all possible combinations     of password and can hack the system).
 - So,Linux uses the combination of private and public key arrived, while windows still use user-passwrd pair for authentication.